Open Infrastructure Event

 There is only one type of pass to the Summit - Full Access Pass.
 This pass grants you access to all Breakout Sessions and Workshops, Forum working sessions, Keynote presentations, Marketplace Expo Hall, Lounges, etc. The discounted rate for this is $300 USD.

-In the past, the OpenStack Foundation distributed discounted Summit passes to a subset of upstream contributors (not all ATCs) who contributed in the last six months, so that they could more easily attend the Summit.
 Now that the new Project Teams Gathering (PTG) event exists, anyone who physically attends the Project Teams Gathering will receive a $600-off discount code to attend the following Summit.
-Therefore anyone who attends the February 2017 PTG event will receive a discount code to register for the May 2017 Summit in Boston.
-No “ATC” codes will be distributed for the Boston Summit.
+Therefore anyone who attends the February 2017 PTG event should have received a discount code to register for the May 2017 Summit in Boston.
+In addition, all contributors who contributed at least 1 commit to Ocata that did not attend the PTG will receive a $300-off discount code to attend the Summit.
+If you did not receive your discount code, please email [email protected]

 I received a discount registration code, how do I use it?